How Do I Take Care Of My Parents’ Money?

 Conservators have ongoing duties attendant to their authority over an incapacitated person’s financial matters.
 For instance, they must submit a detailed inventory of the parent’s assets within 90 days of being named a conservator.
 They must also provide an annual accounting and may be required to propose a financial plan for the parent.
 A conservator may also need to work with a guardian or healthcare proxy to ensure that the parent is properly cared for and that funds are available to pay for their care.

-If you ultimately find yourself in the position of caring for your older parent, you should look into the Massachusetts Family Caregiver Support Program.
+If you ultimately find yourself in the position of worrying about how to care for your parent’s money, you can also look into the Massachusetts Family Caregiver Support Program.
 This free program provides a number of valuable support services to individuals who qualify under the state’s guidelines as a caregiver, including workshops, training, and educational materials.
 These resources can be especially useful for adult children who are stressed by the difficulties of serving as a caregiver for an aging parent.

 While caring for your older parents’ finances can be challenging, you don’t have to face it alone.
 Both you and your parents have legal options for laying a solid foundation to prepare for the future.